Realizing Unitary $k$-designs with a Single Quench: Appendix E: Single-Quench vs. Brownian SYK

 \section{Appendix E: Single-Quench vs. Brownian SYK}

 In this section, we give a short overview of some analytic results for complex Brownian SYK that have previously been studied in \cite{Jian2022LinearGO, Tiutiakina2023FramePO}.
 They can be used to benchmark the long-time behavior of the single-quench evolution, as our numerical data imply agreement with the Brownian case.
 For complex SYK$_4$, this agreement is expected, as both the Brownian evolution and our single-quench model saturate the Haar value k!.
 For SYK$_2$, however, this is a stronger result.
-Whether a single quench reproduces the Brownian average in general — e.g., for a larger class of integrable models that do not scramble to the Haar value — is a question we postpone for future work. \\ For the Brownian model, we can consider again the Hamiltonians \ref{eqn:SYK4} and \ref{eqn:SYK2} but with time dependent couplings $J_{ijkl}(t)$ and $J_{ij}(t)$ s.t.
+Whether a single quench reproduces the Brownian average in general — e.g., for a larger class of integrable models that do not scramble to the Haar value — is a question we postpone for future work. \\ For the Brownian model, we can consider again the Hamiltonians of $SYK_4$ model

+and the Hamiltonion of $SYK_2$ model defined in Eq.\eqref{eqn:SYK2} but with time dependent couplings $J_{ijkl}(t)$ and $J_{ij}(t)$ s.t.

 This model allows a convenient calculation of the Frame potential in terms of a path integral.
 We just need to notice that the forward-backward evolution $U^\dagger(t)V(t)$ can be effectively written as forward-only evolution $U(2t)$ because the couplings are gaussian variables centered around zero, rendering the sign irrelevant. \\ The calculation proceeds by summing the contributions from the classical saddle-points of the path integral.
 For SYK$_4$, this task is straightforward (see \cite{Jian2022LinearGO} for Majorana SYK and \cite{Tiutiakina2023FramePO} for the complex case).
 For the late time evolution they indeed find \footnote{Note that in \cite{Tiutiakina2023FramePO}, all charge sectors are summed up, so there is an additional factor of $N^k$.
 We only consider one fixed charge sector.}